anthony-tuininga/ceODBC/README.txt

 BINARY INSTALL:
-Place the file ceODBC.pyd anywhere on your Python path.
+Place the file ceODBC.pyd or ceODBC.so anywhere on your Python path.

 SOURCE INSTALL:
 Use the provided setup.py to build and install the module which makes use of the distutils module.
-Note that I have used mingw32 (http://www.mingw.org) and the module will not build with MSVC without modification.
-The commands required to build and install the module are as follows:
+Note that on Windows I have used mingw32 (http://www.mingw.org) and the module will not build with MSVC without modification.
+The commands required to build and install the module are as
+follows:

-	python setup.py build --compiler=mingw32
+	python setup.py build
-	python setup.py build --compiler=mingw32 install
+	python setup.py install

 USAGE EXAMPLE:

 import ceODBC

-connection = cx_Oracle.connect("DSN")
+connection = ceODBC.connect("DSN")

 cursor = connection.cursor()
-cursor.arraysize = 50
 cursor.execute("""
         select Col1, Col2, Col3
         from SomeTable